Originally published on April 25, 2018. Updated June 26, 2024.

 3. NASA communication plan template

 This is one of the most in-depth communication plan templates online.
-Besides the usual sections, it includes a “stakeholder interest/power grid” to map the importance vs. interest of each stakeholder.
+In addition to the usual sections, it includes a “stakeholder interest/power grid” to map the importance vs. interest of each stakeholder.
 It also includes a section to list your communication principles to ensure consistency across all messages.

 Download: NASA.gov (Direct file, Word)